Finite Permutation Groups with Few Orbits Under the Action on the Power Set

-\begin{remark} It is worth pointing out that for $k = 0$ the theorem still holds true for even $n$.
+\begin{remark} For $k = 0$ the theorem still holds true for even $n$.
 For odd $n$, $G$ is not $\left \lfloor\frac{n}{2}\right\rfloor$ set-transitive when a positive $k_0$ exists because $G$ will not be $\left\lfloor \frac{n}{2}\right\rfloor+1$ set-transitive.
 This theorem is powerful as it shows that often sets of the same size lie in different orbits.
 The larger $n$ is, the more set-orbits $G$ will have.
 The theorem can be applied to make an upper bound on the amount of letters $G$ can permute and have exactly $n+r$ set-orbits.
 For example, the first value of $n$ for which we get an applicable $k_0$ is $n=81$, which gives $k_0 = 7$.
-This gives that a permutation group $G$ on $n$ letters not containing $A_n$ has at least $14$ additional set-orbits, which leads to a corollary. \end{remark}
+This implies that a permutation group $G$ on $n$ letters not containing $\Al_n$ has at least $14$ additional set-orbits, which leads to a corollary. \end{remark}

-\begin{cor} If a permutation group $G$ on $n$ letters that does not contain $A_n$ has less than $n+16$ set-orbits, then $n \leq 81$. \end{cor}
+\begin{cor} If a permutation group $G$ on $n$ letters that does not contain $\Al_n$ has less than $n+16$ set-orbits, then $n \leq 81$. \end{cor}